vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 Between 6 PM and 7 PM, I went to the Walgreens at Gilman Street and purchased toilet paper and paper towels.
 I paid by card.

+## Wednesday June 24

+Between 3:30 PM and 5 PM, I visited downtown Berkeley.
+I was in the line at Trader Joe's starting a little before 4 PM, entered at around 4:07 PM, and checked out with cashier Drew at 4:18 PM.
+I then ordered spinach masala dosa from Udupi Palace and left around 4:40 PM.